Pediatric Holter Monitor

 Some heart issues don’t show symptoms all the time.
 An abnormal heart rate, such as tachycardia (too fast) or bradycardia (too slow), may happen only once in a while.
 Likewise, an abnormal heart rhythm may only happen occasionally.
-The specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, can use devices to monitor your child’s heart rate for longer time periods in order to find the correct diagnosis for your child.
+The specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, can use devices such as the pediatric Holter monitor to track your child’s heart rate for longer time periods in order to find the correct diagnosis for your child.

 A Holter monitor records the electrical activity of your child’s heart for 24 hours or longer to help identify the diagnose related to your child’s heart condition.